 Most popular is the chapel of Timios Prodromos (St John the Forerunner), a small circular church with a cupola, decorated with wall-paintings of fine art dating from 1682.

 Opening hours for Meteora

 Each monastery has its own visiting days and hours, and while one monastery might be open on a certain day, others might be closed.
-If you’re not following a tour, and you plan on visiting Meteora by taxi, by car or by train, it’s important to plan ahead and consider avoiding the days when each of the monasteries are closed.
+If you’re not following a tour, and you plan on visiting Meteora by taxi, by car or by train, it’s important to plan ahead and consider avoiding the times when the monasteries you are interested in are closed.

 Holy Temple of Dormition of the Virgin Mary

-Trikala is a pleasant town less than an hour south of Meteora by car and centrally located on the Thessaly plains.
-It sits by the Lithaios River and has a colorful history since antiquity.
+Trikala is the capital of Thessaly and is a pretty town less than an hour south of Meteora by car and centrally located on the Thessaly plains.
+It sits by the Lithaios River and has had a colorful history since antiquity.

 There is quite a lot to see and do in the area and you can do many of them as a day trip from Kalambaka or Kastraki whilst visiting Meteora or stay a night or two to dig a bit deeper.

 The main sites include: